Selfworth

 Why do affirmations make me feel worse instead of better?

 Because your mind compares the statement to what you actually believe.
 When you say "I am enough" but feel like a fraud, the gap between the two is large, and your mind pushes back by listing reasons the statement is false.
-For people with low self-esteem this rebound can leave you feeling worse than saying nothing — a pattern documented in Wood et al. (2009).
+Wood et al. (2009) found people with low self-esteem felt worse after this than saying nothing, though a later study (Flynn & Bordieri, 2020) didn't reproduce that and found no benefit either.
 It's a sign the tool doesn't fit, not that you're broken.

 Does this mean positive thinking is bad for me?

 Not exactly.
 The issue is specifically with repeating claims you don't believe.
-Noticing real good things — what went right today, in concrete terms — is different from declaring sweeping statements about your worth.
+Noticing real good things, what went right today in concrete terms, is different from declaring sweeping statements about your worth.
 One asks your mind to accept a fact it can verify; the other asks it to swallow a slogan it's already disputing.
-Evidence works with your mind; affirmations often work against it.
+Evidence works with your mind; affirmations mostly do nothing for the people who reach for them most.

 What should I do instead of affirmations?

 Build on evidence.
-Write down small, true things you actually did or that actually happened, in your own words — a positive data log.
+Write down small, true things you actually did or that actually happened, in your own words.
+This is a positive data log.
 When the inner critic speaks, answer it with one specific counterexample rather than a slogan.
 Over time you build a record you can return to, instead of a belief you have to keep forcing.
 You can start with evidence journaling and with answering your inner critic.

 Are some affirmations okay, or all of them?

-The research caution is about generic, sweeping self-statements you don't believe — "I am amazing," "I love myself completely."
-The further a phrase sits from what you genuinely feel, the more it tends to backfire for a self-critical mind.
+The research caution is about generic, sweeping self-statements you don't believe, like "I am amazing" or "I love myself completely."
+There's no good evidence those help a self-critical mind, and the further a phrase sits from what you genuinely feel, the more hollow it tends to land.
 Specific, true statements anchored to real events are a different animal, because they don't ask you to believe anything you can't check.

 Is this a replacement for therapy?